-Self-Certification of Real Property Ownership [24 CFR 5.618(b)(2)]
+Self-Certification of Real Property Ownership [24 CFR 5.618(b)(2), Notice PIH 2023-27]

-HACCC must determine whether a family has present ownership in real property that is suitable for occupancy for purposes of determining whether the family is compliant with the asset limitation described in Chapters 3 and 13.
-At admission and reexam, HACCC may accept a selfcertification from the family that the family does not have any present ownership in any real property that is suitable for occupancy.
-If the family declares they have present ownership in real property, HACCC must obtain third-party verification.
+HACCC must determine whether a family has present ownership in real property that is suitable for occupancy for purposes of determining whether the family is compliant with the asset limitation described in Chapters 3-and 13.
+At admission and reexam, HACCC may accept a self-certification from the family stating that the family does not have any present ownership in any real property-that is suitable for occupancy.
+If the family certifies that they do not have any present ownership interest in real property, the PHA may take that as sufficient to determine the family is not out of compliance with the real property restriction.
+If the family declares they have present ownership in real property, the effective legal authority to sell the property, and whether the property is suitable for occupancy by the family as a residence.

-Both at admission and reexam, HACCC will accept self-certification from the family that the family does not have any present ownership in any real property.
-The certification will state that the family does not have any present ownership interest in any real property and must be signed by all family members 18 years of age and older.
-HACCC reserves the right to require additional verification in situations where the accuracy of the declaration is in question.
+Both at admission and reexam, HACCC will accept self-certification from the family stating that the family does not have any present ownership in any real property.
+The certification must be signed by all family members 18 years of age and older.that the family does not have any present ownership in any real property.
+The certification will state that the family does not have any present ownership interest in any real property and must be signed by all family members 18 years of age and older.HACCC reserves the right to require additional verification in situations where the accuracy of the declaration is in question.

 If the family declares they have a present ownership in real property, HACCC will obtain third-party verification of the following factors: whether the family has the legal right to reside in the property; whether the family has effective legal authority to sell the property; and whether the property is suitable for occupancy by the family as a residence.
-However, in cases where a family member is a victim of domestic violence, dating violence, sexual assault, or stalking, HACCC will comply with confidentiality requirements under 24 CFR 5.2007 and will accept a self-certification.
+However, in cases where a family member is a victim of domestic violence, dating violence, sexual assault, or stalking, or human trafficking\ HACCC will comply with confidentiality requirements under 24 CFR 5.2007 and will accept a self-certification.

-7-III.G.
+7-III.C.
 ASSETS DISPOSED OF FOR LESS THAN FAIR MARKET VALUE